Sort by:

 Planting Details

-- Spacing: Space seeds or plants about 12–18 inches apart to allow room for their spreading habit.
+- Spacing: Space plants 24–36 inches apart to allow for mature growth.

 Care Instructions